microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 1. Go to Postman and open the FHIR Search collection provided in Challenge-01.
 Make sure that the `fhir-service` environment is active and that your access token is still valid.

 2. There is a request titled `Step 1 - Save Sample Resource Bundle`.
-Click on this request, and then click **Send** to send the request to your FHIR service.
+Click on this request, and then click **Send** to deliver the request to your FHIR service.
 This will save some Resources that future requests in this challenge require.

 **Note:** If you need to refresh your access token, just send another `POST AuthorizeGetToken` request.